JuanFSantana/DNA-and-RNA-seq-analysis-essentials/Average base distribution plots/README.md

 # File requirements #
 The input file should be a tab delimited file with at least two columns:
    1. A column containing one sequence per row.
-The sequences can be of any length, but they all have to be of the same length.
+The sequences can be of any length (as long as they are even), but they all have to be of the same length.
    2. A column with expression/ fold change or any type of numerical data to sort the file and thereby the column with the sequences.

 # Behavior #